 Here are some examination preparation materials that I recommend:

-- PMP Exam Prep, 8th Edition–Updated: Rita’s Course in a Book for Passing the PMP Exam is one of the best prep books out there, and it’s updated for the most recent PMBOK® Guide and exam.
+- PMP Exam Prep guide from Rita Mulcahy is one of the best prep books out there.
 You might just learn some things about project management while you go through it, but you will definitely get the insights you need to pass the exam.
 You’ll find many other resources offered by the author to help you pass the examination.
-If you’re serious about passing the exam and want to use a prep book to do so, use the link on the right and get this book today.
-The lowest price I know of for this book is here.
+If you’re serious about passing the exam and want to use a prep book to do so, get this book today.
+Don’t buy it anywhere but from a bookstore or the publisher directly here.

 - A final book I recommend is Kim Heldman’s exam prep book.
 My favorite part of Kim’s book is that she includes a supplement that can be accessed online.
 The supplement includes chapter summary audio, which you can listen to during your commutes.
 It also has flash cards that can be run from a computer or your mobile device.
 Finally, it has a test engine that allows you take a host of practice tests using your computer.
 Our exam prep students have found this is a great supplement to other exam prep materials.

 - Getting good practice exam questions is really important in your preparation.
-The PMP Exam Simulator is my favorite.
+The PM Exam Simulator is my favorite.
 It’s very reasonably priced and you can get the first seven days for free without a commitment.
 I highly recommend it.

 Join our LinkedIn Group to Review Lessons